Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: ACKNOWLEDGMENT

-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 863839).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 863839), the Israeli Ministry of Science \& Technology grants No. 3-16079 and 3-17385, and the United States-Israel Binational Science Foundation (BSF) grants no. 2019703 and 2021643.
 We also thank Haifa3D, a non-profit organization providing self-made 3d-printed solutions, for their consulting and support through the research.